braliart/Programacion-competitiva/Longest comon prefix.md

         return res
 ```
 ## C++
-## Sort array, compare extremes
+### Sort array, compare extremes
 Exactly the same as the Python solution, but forums mention an `#include <bits/stdc++.h>` for it to work, but leetcode didn´t needed it.
+It beats 100% as well.
 ```C++
 class Solution {
 public: